alicolville/Weight-Tracker/readme.txt

 * Bug fix: When exporting to CSV / JSON, HTML is removed from image custom fields.
 Instead the full URL is returned.
 * Bug fix: [wt-group-weight-difference] now shows the weight in the correct user format.
 * Bug fix: User stats table is now cached for up to an hour.
+* Bug fix: When placing more than one form on a page, unique IDs are generated for photo fields.
+This fixes an issue where the first field would be populated with a user selected a photo rather than the correct field.

 = 7.6.3 =